hiero-ledger/hiero-mirror-node/docs/design/block-node-support.md

 It's possible that a streaming response from a block node only contains part of a block, `BlockNodeSubscriber` needs to combine block items in the same block and only then calls `onBlockStream`.
-Note that a streaming response from the block node would never have block items from two blocks mixed, i.e., to determine if the block items in the response completes a block, simply check if the last block item is a `BlockPoof`.
+Note that a streaming response from the block node would never have block items from two blocks mixed, i.e., to determine if the block items in the response completes a block, simply check if the last block item is a `BlockProof`.

 ### CompositeBlockStreamSource